anushshukla/anushshukla/README.md

 ## Work

 - [x] Tech Lead at Hubilo Softech Pvt.
 Ltd. from May'21 to Current
-- [x] EM at Service Lee Technologies Pvt.
+- [x] Lead SDE at Service Lee Technologies Pvt.
 Ltd. from Dec'14 to July'16
 - [x] SDE-III at People Interactive Pvt.
 Ltd. from May'17 to Aug'19
 - [x] SDE-II at Zelican Infotech Pvt.
 Ld from Dec'14 to July'16
 - [x] SDE-I at OSP Labs Pvt.
 Ltd. from Dec'14 to July'16